 With a focus on methodological alignment to support valid and trustworthy knowledge claims, the authors present a series of design decisions to help researchers:

 - frame their object of interest and unpack underlying assumptions

 - understand key differences between researcher-influenced and pre-existing online talk

 - ethically extract and organize data for analysis

 - apply rigorous qualitative, quantitative, and computational methods to answer their research questions

 Written for scholars in education, business, communication, media studies, health sciences, political sciences, and beyond, this is a thorough approach to the research methods and concerns essential to the study of talk in online contexts.

 List of Figures.
 List of Tables.
 Preface.
 Acknowledgements 1.
 Why Investigate Online Talk?
 Introducing the Research Design Framework 2.
 What Are We Looking For?
-Identifying the Object of Interest in Online Talk 3.
+Identifying the Object of Interest 3.
 What Does Online Talk Represent?
 Philosophical Assumptions and Methodological Alignment 4.
-What is the Research Question and How Can We Answer It?
-Up from Data, Down from Design 5.
-When Should Online Talk Be Treated as Data?
+What is the Research Question and Approach?
+Informing the Study Design from Prior Work 5.
+When Can Online Talk Be Treated as Data?
 Ethical Practices 6.
 How Will the Data Be Acquired?
 Characterizing, Bounding, and Extracting Online Talk as a Data Source 7. (with Robyn Singleton) How Will the Data be Analyzed?
 Part One: Quantitative Approaches Including Content Analysis, Statistical Modeling, and Computational Methods 8.
 How Will the Data Be Analyzed?
-Part Two: Qualitative Approaches Including Thematic, Narrative, Conversation, and Discourse Analysis 9.
+Part Two: Qualitative Approaches including Thematic, Narrative, Conversation, and Discourse Analysis 9.
 Have We Found What We Were Looking For?
 Revisiting the Research Design Framework